thanatos/covid-19/README.md

        make gnuplot html

 3. There should now be a `page.html`; just open this in a modern browser.
+A screenshot of this page is at the top of this `README`.

    The gnuplot graphs it generates are in `plot.svg` (total per-capita confirmed cases) and `per-day-change.svg` (per-day per-capita confirmed